org-roam/org-roam/doc/roam_protocol.md

 2. Platypus settings:

-- App Name: `OrgRoam`
+- App Name: `OrgProtocol`
 - Script Type: `env` and `/usr/bin/env`
 - Script Path: `/path/to/emacsclient $1`
 - Tick Accept dropped items and click Settings
 - Tick Accept dropped files
 - Tick Register as URI scheme handler
-- Add `roam` as a protocol
+- Add `org-protocol` as a protocol
 - Create the app

-To disable the "confirm" prompt in Chrome, you can also make Chrome show a checkbox to tick, so that the `OrgRoam` app will be used without confirmation.
+To disable the "confirm" prompt in Chrome, you can also make Chrome show a checkbox to tick, so that the `OrgProtocol` app will be used without confirmation.
 To do this, run in a shell:

 ```sh